mixmi-git/mixmi-profile-mvp-snapshot/CLEANUP_LOG.md

   - Verified application still functions correctly after removal
   - Tested that the app loads and the main features work

+### Task 6: Replace Root Page with Redirect
+- **Branch:** `cleanup-task-6-remove-root-page`
+- **Files Modified:**
+  - `app/page.tsx` (replaced component with redirect to `/integrated`)
+- **Notes:**
+  - The root page was using `UserProfileContainer`, but we're exclusively using `IntegratedProfile`
+  - Rather than removing the file entirely, replaced it with a redirect for better UX
+  - Ensures users accessing the root URL (`/`) are directed to our working implementation
+- **Verification:**
+  - Verified the redirect works properly
+  - Tested that the app still functions correctly
+  - Confirmed there are no regressions in functionality

 ## Notes for Future Tasks

+- **Checkpoint Files:** Our attempt to remove checkpoint/backup files caused issues, suggesting some may be in active use despite their names.
+Approach with caution.
+- **Types Refactoring:** The application has a complex type system with interdependencies:
+  - The working code in `IntegratedProfile` uses centralized types from `@/types`
+  - Many other components still import types from `UserProfileContainer`
+  - Attempted to refactor these imports but encountered type compatibility issues
+  - Consider standardizing the type system in a dedicated refactoring task
 - **Preserving the Reset Functionality:**
   - Currently accessible via `/reset` route
   - The route is linked from the loading state in `IntegratedProfile.tsx`